-The mix of short notice, urgency and major savings spurs customers to act quickly and share with their friends to make sure they don’t miss out.
+The mix of short notice, urgency, and major savings spurs customers to act quickly and share with their friends to make sure they don’t miss out.

 Here are seven ideas for how you can execute flash sales and product drops.

-1. Target a narrow segment of your audience and get specific
+1. Target a narrow segment of your audience and get specific.

 Don’t cast too wide of a net for who you want to target with a single flash sale.
-The strength of a flash sale lies in personalising your messaging and tailoring the story you tell to a specific audience.
+The strength of a flash sale lies in personalizing your messaging and tailoring the story you tell to a specific audience.

-Determine the goal of your flash sale: Are you looking to draw in new customers whom you can nurture into long-term customers?
+Determine the goal of your flash sale: Are you looking to draw in new customers whom you can then nurture into long-term customers?
 Do you want to re-engage inactive customers?
 Are you aiming to reward loyal long-term customers and nurture them into brand advocates?

 Narrow further from there to focus on a specific subset of your target audience so you can tailor your messaging to them.
-When planning how you’ll promote your flash sale, look at data on your target audience’s interests, behaviours and preferences.
-This can help you strategise which channels and social platforms to focus your promotional messaging on and how to craft a story for your flash sale that appeals to the people you want to engage.
+When planning how you’ll promote your flash sale, look at data on your target audience’s interests, behaviors, and preferences.
+This can help you strategize which channels and social platforms to focus your promotional messaging on and how to craft a story for your flash sale that appeals to the people you want to engage.

-2. Plan the logistics of starting, running, and ending the sale
+2. Plan the logistics of starting, running, and ending the sale.